mizech/coursera-web-apps/README.md

 # Resume Registry

-Final project from the Coursera-course [Web Applications for Everybody](https://www.coursera.org/specializations/web-applications?) by Charles Severance.
+The final project of the Coursera-course [Web Applications for Everybody](https://www.coursera.org/specializations/web-applications?) by Charles Severance.

 A web-application for to create and manage online-resumes.